jessie-morris/docker-lunch/README.md

 ### Advanced Docker

+* It is important to chain many commands such as RUN together as layers are created for each RUN command and previous cached layers (like apt-get update) which provide different results temporily can lead to unexpected behavior

 * You can expose the docker daemon over a network and then access it using the -H flag on your client(or set the DOCKER_HOST environment variable).
 Since access to the daemon provides significant privledge, you will want to secure this with TLS.

 * Sometimes you may need to launch a docker from inside of a docker.
 This is typically performed by volume mounting the unix socket running at /var/run/docker.sock  This is typically considered a dangerous setup and should not be performed on production environments.
 Whoever (including a user inside your container) can control this socket and the docker daemon typically has near root access to the machine.